 - Fulfil and support the general aims of the Bluecoat SCITT Alliance Nottingham ITT Programme as set out in the submitted scheme;

-- Develop competencies specific to the teaching of Modern Languages according to the National Curriculum, National Strategy and to the standards laid down by the National College.
+- Develop competencies specific to the teaching of Modern Languages (French & Spanish) according to the National Curriculum, National Strategy and to the standards laid down by the National College.

 - Ensure that trainees are competent professionals and effective teachers of Modern Languages.